wse/website/src/markdown/software-estimation.md

 Estimation should be treated as an unbiased, analytical process; planning should be treated as a biased, goal-seeking process.

 In 1986, Professors S.D.
 Conte, H.E.
 Dunsmore, and V.Y.
-Shen proposed that a god estimation approach should provide estimates that are within 25% of the actual results 75% of the time.
+Shen proposed that a good estimation approach should provide estimates that are within 25% of the actual results 75% of the time.

 The CMM (Capability Maturity Model) is a system defined by the Software Engineering Institute to assess the effectiveness of software organizations.